varchasvipandey/varchasvipandey/README.md

 ## [About me][website]

-Web application designer and developer based out of New Delhi, India.
-I am a Founding team member and Front-end engineer at [Alyve Health][alyvehealth].
+Software engineer based out of New Delhi, India.
+I am a Founding team member and Front-end Engineer at [Alyve Health][alyvehealth].
 I Spend most of my time creating front-end architectures, and designs and developing web and native applications using NextJS and React Native.

 <br/>